-The "male menopause" (sometimes called the "andropause") is an unhelpful term sometimes used in the media to explain the above symptoms.
+The "male menopause" (sometimes called the andropause) is an unhelpful term sometimes used in the media.

 Personal or lifestyle issues

-Lifestyle factors or psychological problems are often responsible for many of the symptoms described above.
+Lifestyle factors or psychological problems are often responsible for many of these symptoms.

 There are also physical causes of erectile dysfunction, such as changes in the blood vessels, which may happen alongside any psychological cause.